razor-x/eve-overview/README.md

 ## Description

+__Don't die on patch day because you missed adding that new ship-type to one of your presets!__

 The EVE Online Overview Generator facilitates creating and maintaining overview packs.

+Essentially, you define a common set of LEGO bricks and build your overviews with them.

-The overviews are created out of game by editing YAML files and then running a Ruby script to compile the overview files for import into the EVE client.
+First, create overviews out of game by editing a set of YAML files.
+Then, generate importable overview files by running the included Ruby script.

 Rather than a single YAML file per overview, the various overview settings are split into many files which can be reused to create custom overviews based on a set of common groups, presets, settings, etc.

-Essentially, you define a common set of LEGO bricks and build your overviews with them.

-This README is intended primarily for developers and contributors.
+The modular design makes updating, sharing, and customizing simple.

 __Visit the [project site][EVE Online Overview Generator] for full documentation.__